Army Major General Asks Followers to 'Block and Report' Critics on Twitter

 Your false equivalency of suicide compared to the virus doesn’t hold up.
 Why don’t you compare auto accidents while you’re at it.
 Your apparent aversion to the vaccine is wrong headed.
 It’s the way to normalcy while saving lives.
 In 1918 people prayed for a vaccine.

-After Lippincott responded: “Suicide is an intentional act.
+Lippincott responded: “Suicide is an intentional act.
 Car accidents are not.
 When policy treats healthy soldiers as biological hazards we shouldn’t be surprised by an increase in suicide and psychological problems.”

-Donahoe than tagged the university and said: “Hey @Hillsdale come get your boy.”
+Donahoe than tagged Hillsdale College and tweeted: “Hey @Hillsdale come get your boy.”

 Hey @Hillsdale come get your boy.